 Therefore, the Blue Business Plus card is one of the very best business credit cards for new businesses with no credit history that need to carry a credit card balance and build business credit.

 If you think a one-off welcome bonus will be the most beneficial perk for your new business, then you should definitely look into the Chase Ink Business Preferred.

 This business credit card comes with one of the—if not the–most generous welcome bonuses available on the market.

-If you spend $5,000 during your first three months with the card, then you’ll receive a welcome bonus of 80,000 rewards points.
-If you redeem these points through Chase Ultimate Rewards, then your welcome bonus will be worth a staggering $1,000.
+If you spend $5,000 during your first three months with the card, then you’ll receive a welcome bonus of 80,000 reward points.
+If you redeem these points through Chase Ultimate Rewards, then your welcome bonus will be worth $1,000 toward travel.

-Not to mention, this card comes with a welcome bonus of $500 once you spend $4,500 during your first three months with the card.
-However, be sure to note that this card comes with a $95 annual fee, though Capital One will waive your annual fee for your first year with the Spark Cash.
+This being said, however, you’ll want to note that this card comes with a $95 annual fee, although Capital One will waive your annual fee for your first year with the Spark Cash.

-Because its minimum personal credit score rounds in at 550, the Spark Classic is one of, if not the most, accessible unsecured business credit card on the market.
-Most other options available to business owners with personal credit scores below 620 are secured credit cards, which means they require a security deposit for their credit limit.
+Because its minimum personal credit score rounds in at 580, the Spark Classic is one of, if not the most, accessible unsecured business credit card on the market.
+Most other options available to business owners with personal credit scores below 620 are secured credit cards, which means they require that you put down a security deposit when you open the account.